 Aerial Photographs at CPNWS

-A significant collection of aerial photographs was transferred to the Center for Pacific Northwest Studies in 2011, from its former home at the Huxley Map Library in Arntzen Hall.
+A significant collection of aerial photographs was transferred to the Center for Pacific Northwest Studies from its former home at the Huxley Map Library in Arntzen Hall, in 2011.
 The collection contains over 30,000 individual aerial images from aerial surveys conducted in different areas of the Pacific Northwest (including northwest counties and National Forest Lands in Washington State), as well as outside areas.
 See below for more details of coverage.

 The majority of images in the collection are from aerial surveys conducted by US government agencies, including the USDA Forest Service and Washington Department of Natural Resources.